Filling the Unit System: IntegrationUnit, AdapterUnit, and the Full Boot Sequence

 3. The runtime returns a declarative ExecutionPlan (a discriminated union).

-Either way, the adapter code stays the same.
-The same adapter works with Node, Bun, or any other runtime.
+Either way, the adapter code stays unchanged, and the same adapter works with Node, Bun, or any other runtime.

 Phased contexts